 The intent of all entries is proving in court such facts, as the idea conception, model tests, and the test results.

-If an invention is made the dates of "conception" and "reduction to practice" are essential.
-The record must show there no abandonment between these dates.
+If an invention is made, the dates of "conception" and "reduction to practice" are essential.
+The record must show there is no abandonment between these dates.
 Avoid making negative notes such as "No good", "Doesn't work " which might be later construed as indicating you were abandoning the idea.

 Even if a patent application is not made on the subject matter of a research project it may become important to prove what was done.
 Others may obtain a patent on subject matter reduced to practice during the project and sue for patent infringement.
 The earlier notebook record would provide a defense.
 Sometimes it may be desirable to prove whether or not an invention occurred in the course of a specific research project.

 Entries should show which project the work applies to.
 Include all formulae or diagrams, sketches of circuits and equipment which were considered during the project, including the ones actually built and tested.
 Diagrams and sketches should have information to identify and explain the subject matter.
 Another investigator, by examining these entries, should be able to determine the nature of the project, when it started, what ideas were considered what compounds made or circuits and equipment actually built and tested, the test results, the dates with respect to all of the above, and the final conclusions.

 Sign and date pages when full.
 Don't leave blank areas on a page.
 At least one other worker, who is competent to understand the work, should regularly examine and witness the entries by signing and dating each page examined.
 This person should not be a co-worker or joint inventor.

 All letters, sketches, photos, charts or computer printouts pertinent to the project should be permanently put in the notebook with your initials and date.